Hydraxon91/WorkbooksCombined/Workbooks.md

 It is a specific type of application that supports the four basic operations: Create, read, update, delete.
 A CRUD interface should be able to handle these operations.

+<div style="page-break-after: always; break-after: page;"></div>

 ## Unit testing
 ### Why is `unit testing` a good practice?

 Because while writing the code, it is hard to think about all the edge cases, but while writing the test the approach should be to break the code and that is most easily done with edge cases.
 Breaking and fixing the code makes the developer more confident in the correct functioning of the code while making the code more robust. <br>
 After the code is ready, good unit tests are there to help refactor the code and provide feedback on changes.
 <br>